egoyagel/Auto-Approve/README.md

 ```

 ## Usage
-To toggle auto-approval, send a private message to the bot with the command `/autoapprove on` or `/autoapprove off`, depending on whether you want to turn auto-approval on or off.
+To toggle auto-approval, send a message to the bot with the command `/autoapprove on` or `/autoapprove off`, depending on whether you want to turn auto-approval on or off.
 Only group admins can toggle this feature.